 Mediation is not consulting and consulting is not mediation.
-One of the primary reasons this is the case, is that mediation communications enjoy the provision of “privileged communications” almost universally.
+One of the primary reasons is because mediation communications enjoy the provision of “privileged communications” almost universally.
 That is; communications in and for mediation are confidential, not admissible and cannot be compelled.
 In order for dispute resolution sessions to provide the safe and comfortable collaborative environment they require, confidentiality is essential.

-LMJM provides dispute resolution consulting service beside mediation.
-Those include conflict consulting and technology consulting.
+LMJM provides dispute resolution consulting services beside mediation.
+Those services include conflict consulting and technology consulting.